 Kilrenny stands just to the north east of Anstruther.
 A few miles further east you come to the most remote, and perhaps most photographed, of the villages in the East Neuk of Fife, Crail.
 The harbour here has featured on postcards for as long as there have been postcards, and the whole village is a fascinating place to explore.

 In Crail the A917 takes a sharp left turn and heads north a little inland from the east coast of Fife.
 At Kingsbarns you come close to the sea again, and a on the south side of the village a road leads you through what is now a famous championship golf course to a parking area from which you can enjoy Cambo Sands and the surrounding rocks.
+Also nearby is Kingsbarns Distillery and its visitor centre.
 North west of Kingsbarns the road passes Boarhills, a tiny residential village, en route into St Andrews.

 St Andrews is known world wide as the home of golf.
 It is also home to one of Scotland's oldest universities, to a castle standing on a rocky outcrop, and to the partial remains of a once great cathedral.
 It also offers, to the south of the town, a harbour and beach, while to the north are more beaches fringing the golf links.
 St Andrews is a fascinating place on many different levels, and whatever else you do on this trip, ensure you spend a little time here to make the most of it.
 St Andrews is also home to the British Golf Museum and to St Andrews Aquarium.

 From St Andrews the A91 heads north east, and you follow it as far as a roundabout in the village of Guardbridge.
-Here you turn right, travelling past the end of the runway of RAF Leuchars, home each September to a major air show, to the village of Leuchars.
+Here you turn right, travelling past the end of the runway of what used to be RAF Leuchars, to the village of Leuchars.
 Here you find St Athernase Church, whose choir and apse have been described as "the second finest piece of Norman work in the whole of Great Britain".

 Your route from Leuchars depends on whether you are taking the optional excursion to Tentsmuir Forest and Tentsmuir Sands.
 If so you will follow minor roads north from the village that lead via an out-and-back to the parking area behind the dunes at Tentsmuir to the B945 en route to Tayport.
 If not, you will follow the A919 then the A945 to Tayport.